-Twenty primary measures were selected for inclusion in the adult Blueprint HSA Profiles and five for inclusion for the pediatric HSA profiles.
+Primary measures of effective and preventive care were selected for inclusion in the adult and pediatric Blueprint HSA Profiles.
 While it is beyond the scope of this document to provide all of the detailed specifications for each effective and preventive care measure, the denominator and numerator for each are summarized below.
 Since health plans may supplement claims data with medical chart reviews, the effective and preventive care measures reported in the Blueprint HSA Profiles are not directly comparable to summary HEDIS rates reported by NCQA or health plans.